codeigniter4/CodeIgniter4/user_guide_src/source/contributing/process.rst

 -  `Add your GPG key to your Github account <https://help.github.com/articles/adding-a-new-gpg-key-to-your-github-account/>`_.
 -   `Tell Git <https://help.github.com/articles/telling-git-about-your-gpg-key/>`_ about your GPG key.
 -   `Set default signing <https://help.github.com/articles/signing-commits-using-gpg/>`_ to have all of your commits securely signed automatically.
--   Provide your GPG key passphrase, as prompted, when you do a commit,
+-   Provide your GPG key passphrase, as prompted, when you do a commit.

+Depending on your IDE, you may have to do your Git commits from your Git bash shell to use the **-S** option to force the secure signing.